The Ground Truth Labeler app provides options for labeling two types of signals.

 select the check box for the point cloud sequence row.
 Then, click Delete

 Selected, load the signal again, and verify the signal information

 After verifying that the signals loaded correctly, click OK.
 The app loads the signals and opens to the first frame of the last signal added, which for this example is the point cloud sequence.

 When you first load the signals, the app displays only one signal at a time.
 To display the signals side-by-side, first, on the Label tab of the app toolstrip, click Display Grid.
 Then, move the pointer to select a 1-by-2 grid and click the grid.

 The video and point cloud sequence display side-by-side.

 To view the video and point cloud sequence together, in the slider below the signals, click the Play button .
 The video plays more smoothly than the point cloud sequence because the video has more frames over approximately the same amount of time and therefore a higher frame rate.

 By default, the app plays all frames from the signal with the highest frame rate.
-This signal is called the master signal.
-For all other signals, the app displays the frame that is time-aligned with the currently displaying frame of the master signal.
-To configure which signal is the master signal, use the options in the Playback Control Settings dialog box.
+This signal is called the main signal.
+For all other signals, the app displays the frame that is time-aligned with the currently displaying frame of the main signal.
+To configure which signal is the main signal, use the options in the Playback Control Settings dialog box.
 To open this dialog box, below the slider, click the clock settings button .
 For more details about using these options to control the display of signal frames, see Control Playback of Signal Frames for Labeling.